hurbOS/hurbIM/README.md

 - TODO:
     - "Pull" data from server
-    - User accounts (handled by website)
+    - User accounts (handled by website?)
     - Security -  authentication and encryption
     - Extra features from #hurbim-feature-requests